 Y Cube Mookata is open from noon to 6am the next day, which is as good as 24-7 lah.
 (If you’re thinking of having mookata during their closed hours (i.e. for breakfast) then you really need to rethink your diet…)

-Y Cube Mookata is $29.90+, which means it is technically over $30 (it’s $32 after GST), making it really quite expensive.
+Y Cube Mookata is $29.90+ on Mondays to Thursdays, which means it is technically over $30 (it’s $32 after GST), making it really quite expensive.
 It’s got the seafood (like crabs, prawns, clams and more), ice cream and drinks included.
 I’m including it here because late-night (after 2am) mookata places are hard to find.
-Plus – they’ve announced that they’ll be screening the FIFA World Cup 2018 this June to July!

 Address: 5001 Beach Rd, #02-45 Golden Mile Complex, 199588